 |Game Birds||Insert in the innermost part of the thigh and wing and the thickest part of the breast.|

 Using a food thermometer is only half the equation.
 Be sure to cook foods to the safe internal temperature.
-For fish, that’s 145° Fahrenheit or until the flesh turns opaque.
-Steaks, roasts and chops (whether they’re beef, veal, pork or lamb) should reach at least 145° Fahrenheit and rest for three minutes before serving.
-Any mixture using ground beef or pork, like hamburgers, should reach at least 160° Fahrenheit, as should any egg dishes.
-Poultry products, whether whole or ground, should be heated to at least 165° Fahrenheit.
-Make sure leftovers and casseroles reach 165° Fahrenheit, too.
+For fish, that’s 145°F or until the flesh turns opaque and flakes easily with a fork.
+Steaks, roasts and chops (whether they’re beef, veal, pork or lamb) should reach at least 145°F and rest for three minutes before serving.
+Any mixture using ground beef or pork, such as hamburgers, should reach at least 160°F, as should any egg dishes.
+Poultry products, whether whole or ground, should be heated to at least 165°F. Make sure leftovers and casseroles reach 165°F, too.

 Find a Nutrition Expert